Dean Woods OAM was inducted into the Sport Australia Hall of Fame in 2000 as an Athlete Member for his contribution to the sport of cycling.

 In 1996, he won the national Madison championship in Melbourne and was second in the national individual pursuit championship.
 He finished fifth in the Open Des Nations in Paris.

-In 1985 Dean was awarded the Medal of the Order of Australia for his services to cycling.
+- 1985: Awarded the Medal of the Order of Australia for his services to cycling